What Does RANDBETWEEN Do in Excel?

 Example #5 – Generate Random Dates

-We have seen how the RANDBETWEEN function can be used to generate random numbers and random alphabets.
+We have seen how the RANDBETWEEN formula can be used to generate random numbers and random alphabets.
 Now we will see how we can generate random dates.

-Step 2: First argument is YEAR, for this open RANDBETWEEN function and supply years as 2015, 2018.
+Step 2: The first argument is YEAR, for this open RANDBETWEEN formula and supply years as 2015, 2018.

-Step 4: The last parameter of the DATE function is DAY, for this supply numbers from 1 to 31 for excel RANDBETWEEN function.
+Step 4: The last parameter of the DATE function in excel is DAY, for this supply numbers from 1 to 31 for excel RANDBETWEEN function.

 Things to Remember